CLSherrod/clsherrod.github.io/_posts/2023-09-15-smart-notes.md

 Over time, a collection of smart notes evolves into a knowledge database, where individual notes compound and enrich one another, fostering creativity and enhancing one’s grasp on complex subjects.

 I call mine The Vault.

+## Why I Love Smart Notes
+I’ve had a number of friends and family ask that I write this because they have seen how much of an impact smart notes has had on me.
+After my 2019 gran mal seizure and having to relearn a lot of things I’ve learned how to take notes that helped me in learning and remembering things.

+Hugely profound for me but a little boring to talk about so bare with me and I’ll try to make it interesting and relevant to you.

 ## Boring But Profound
 Like I mentioned I learned how to take smart notes back in 2019 after my big gran mal seizure.
 I was having to relearn a lot of things and needed a way to take notes.